AdobeDocs/graphql-mesh-gateway/src/pages/mesh/release/index.md

 - Increased observability

 Adobe recommends using edge meshes for the best performance.
 Refer to [Access your mesh URLs](../basic/create-mesh.md#access-your-mesh-urls) for more information.

-After updating your mesh, the `aio api-mesh describe` command contains both a legacy mesh endpoint and an edge mesh endpoint.
-Legacy meshes will be removed later this year.

 <InlineAlert variant="info" slots="text"/>